Open-Technology-Foundation/lhssh/README.md

 - lhssh uses key-based authentication only (`PasswordAuthentication=no`)
 - Configuration file is created with 600 permissions
 - SSH host key checking is set to `accept-new` for convenience
-- Consider using specific user accounts instead of root

-## Related Tools

-- **lhssh-cmd**: Execute commands on multiple hosts in parallel
-- **ssh**: Standard SSH client for manual connections
-- **ansible**: More complex automation and configuration management
-- **pssh**: Parallel SSH for large-scale operations

 ## Contributing